 - We strongly discourage the use of any Windows 32bit computer.
 The limitations of the memory management may result in lots of "Out of memory" errors that will make the training difficult to follow.

 You would add to your comfort by bringing an external mouse.
-Most of the manipulations are done with the mouse, and some involve an intensive use of the scrolling operation.
-A mouse wheel or the "two-finger move" on Apple MacBooks are perfect for this, but this operation is not always easy to perform on some laptops.
+Most of the manipulations are done with the mouse, and some involve an intensive use of the mouse wheel/scrolling.

 Don't forget your power adapter!

-Before coming to the workshop, you need to download the software and the tutorial dataset from the Brainstorm website (330Mb).
+Before coming to the workshop, you need to download the software from the Brainstorm website and the tutorial dataset from the Dropbox link below.
 To streamline troubleshooting during the session, please save all the downloaded files on your Desktop.

 From the Brainstorm Download page, log in or create a Brainstorm account

 Download the following files to your Desktop folder:

 Tutorial dataset: MEGDayz_workshopdata.zip (1.9 Gb) (Not available anymore)

 If you already have Brainstorm, make sure to update to the version of May 30th, 2019 or newer.